qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Starting point representing the distance from the beginning of the line.

 ``End distance`` [number |dataDefined|]
-  Ending point representing the distance at the end of the line.
+  Ending point of extraction, representing the distance along the input line.

 Output
 ......